an-dr/microlog/README.md

 <img src="doc/README/demo0.png" width="800">

+[Picture 1 - default configuration: no time, long default levels, source location, no topics, no colors]

-...but in can be very minimalistic
+...but in can be very minimalistic :

 <img src="doc/README/demo1.png" width="800">

+[Picture 2 - short levels, no colors, no time, no source location]

 ... or feature-rich:

 <img src="doc/README/demo2.png" width="800">
+[Picture 3 - time, custom prefix for MsgID, custom syslog levels, topics, source location, colors]

 The project is based on several core principles: